marcojakob/code.makery.ch/collections/blog/14-10-28-javafx-dialogs-official.md

 Dialog&lt;Pair&lt;String, String>> dialog = new Dialog&lt;>();
 dialog.setTitle("Login Dialog");
 dialog.setHeaderText("Look, a Custom Login Dialog");

-dialog.setGraphic(new ImageView(this.getClass().getResource("login.png").toString()));
+// Set the icon (must be included in the project). dialog.setGraphic(new ImageView(this.getClass().getResource("login.png").toString()));

 // Set the button types.